NoNameSpecified/UnbelievaBoat-Python-Bot/README.md

 It emerged from the problem of UB having a balance ceiling and no automated role-income increasing to user's balances.

 ### - Goal
-The goal was to make a easily customizable Template of a discord bot, also fixing the issues stated above.
+The goal was to make an easily customizable Template of a discord bot, also fixing the issues stated above.
-You can use and adjust the code as you want so it fits your needs.
+Another goal is to have the bot written in python so that it's easy to edit for every user.
+You can adjust the code so it fits exactly what you need.

 ### - Install & Use
 1. Create a Discord Application for your bot (see https://youtu.be/b61kcgfOm_4, https://discord.com/developers/applications)